eabglobal/minik/README.rst

 HTTP Methods
 ************
 With minik you can also specify the HTTP methods for a given view.
-If you don't define the methods, by default, every single HTTP method will be allowed.
+If you don't define the methods, every single HTTP method will be allowed by default.

 .. code-block:: python